-Located in the heart of Greece’s bustling capital, Mount Lycabettus provides a serene, picturesque escape from the noise and hubbub of Athens’ fast-paced urban center.
+Located in the heart of Athens, Mount Lycabettus provides a serene, picturesque escape from the noise and hubbub of Greece’s capital.

 At the highest elevation in all of hilly Athens, Mt.
 Lycabettus provides stunning views that stretch from the Athenian Riviera along the Saronic Gulf all the way to the mountains that surround the Greek capital.